Forensic Anthropology/Bioarchaeology Field School

 Program and Course Description

-This program provides students with practical information about the methods of forensic anthropology, bioarchaeological fieldwork, the appropriate recovery and handling of human remains, and paleopathology.
-In addition, students will explore regional history and cultural traditions through field trips and museum visits including day-trips to the UNESCO World Heritage Sites of Gjirokastra, Albania and the Acropolis in Athens.
+This experiential learning program provides students with practical information about the methods of forensic anthropology, bioarchaeology, the appropriate and respectful recovery and handling of human remains, and paleopathology.
+In addition, students will explore regional history and cultural traditions through field trips and museum visits including a day-trip to the UNESCO World Heritage Site of Gjirokastra, Albania and one and a half days in the Old Town of Corfu, Greece.

-In 2020 the field school will be taught primarily at Butrint National Park in southwestern Albania, together with visits to Tirana, Corfu, and Athens.
-The primary topical area this year is forensic anthropology and the analysis of human skeletal remains, with corollary discussions on paleopathology, forensic science, mass fatality and disaster planning, heritage tourism, museum exhibits, and Balkan culture.
+In 2024, the field school will be taught primarily at Butrint National Park in southwestern Albania, together with visits to Tirana, Gjirokastra, and Corfu.
+The primary topical area this year is forensic anthropology and the analysis of human skeletal remains with corollary discussions on paleopathology, forensic science, mass fatality and disaster planning, human rights investigations, historical American burial grounds, heritage tourism, museum exhibits, and Balkan culture.

-The fieldwork component of the course will run from May 20 to June 5, 2020, including travel days.
-Class will meet 8:00 AM-4:30 PM each day, with breaks for lunch.
-Lectures and discussion typically occur in the morning, with laboratory exercises using actual human remains in the afternoon.
+The fieldwork component of the course will run from May 13 to May 30, 2024 including the travel days.
+At Butrint, classes typically will meet 8:30 AM-4:30 pm each day with breaks for lunch.
+Lectures and discussion typically occur in the morning, with laboratory exercises involving actual human remains in the afternoon.
 Students will spend at least 80 hours in class over the fieldwork component of the course, not including field trips to various archaeological sites and museums.
+There is also plenty of free time available for participants to explore the rural villages near Butrint, relax on the nearby beaches of Ksamili, and enjoy the waterside restaurants, cafes, and clubs in the city of Saranda.

 Participants in this program will learn the methods of forensic anthropology and bioarchaeology through the examination and analysis of human skeletal remains previously excavated at Butrint.
-We also will examine and document skeletal lesions indicative of disease, trauma, and taphonomy using these remains.
+We will also examine and document skeletal lesions indicative of disease, trauma, repeated activities, and taphonomy.

-As part of the course, participants will visit and critically evaluate the Albanian National Museum of History; the Albanian Archaeological Museum; and the Butrint Archaeological Museum.
-We will also visit the nineteenth-century British Cemetery at Corfu and the Parthenon at the Acropolis of Athens.
+As part of the course, participants will visit and critically evaluate the Albanian National Museum of History and the Albanian Archaeological Museum in Tirana as well as the Butrint Archaeological Museum.
+We will also visit other museums in Tirana and Gjirokastra and the nineteenth-century British Cemetery at Corfu.

 Outline of Program Topics